hbeale/shell-novice2/_episodes/02-filedir.md

 {: .callout}

 Here,
-we can see that our home directory contains only **sub-directories**.
-Any names in your output that don't have a classification symbol, are plain old **files**.
+we can see that our home directory contains a **sub-directory**. data-shell.zip doesn't have a classification symbol, so it is a plain old **file**.

 ## General syntax of a shell command